-A Research Group from King’s College London are using a container converted by S Jones as a fire emissions testing chamber.
+A Research Group from King’s College London are using a shipping container converted by S Jones as a fire emissions testing chamber.

 Landscape burning, which clears land for agricultural development, or stubble burning is used extensively in many developing countries.
 The smoke released contains both gases and particulate matter which both have climatic impacts together with the latter directly reducing air quality and impairing human health.

 The research aims to quantify the global impact of these practices to stimulate regulation and hence reduce the negative climate and health effects.